aosabook/500lines/template-engine/chapter.md

 Once those shortcuts are defined, we're ready for the Python lines created from our particular template.
-Strings will be added to the result list using the `append_result` or `extend_result` shorthands, depending on whether we have one string to add or more than one.
+Strings will be added to the result list using the `append_result` or `extend_result` shorthands, depending on whether we have one string to add, or more than one.
 Literal text in the template becomes a simple string literal.

-Having both append and extend is extra complexity, but remember we're aiming for the fastest execution of the template, and using extend for one item means making a new list of one item so that we can pass it to extend.
+Having both append and extend adds complexity, but remember we're aiming for the fastest execution of the template, and using extend for one item means making a new list of one item so that we can pass it to extend.